Ferrari F2007: Sponsorship and livery

 Ferrari were the only team to receive tobacco sponsorship for the 2007 season.
 The team's principal sponsor is Philip Morris International, parent company of Marlboro cigarettes.
 However, in order to circumvent the European tobacco advertising ban, the car's livery did not feature the brand name.
 A simple red and white "barcode" was used and, hence the advertising at European Grands Prix was purely through association.
 Ferrari used 'Marlboro' logos in Bahrain, Monaco and China.
+The Chinese race was the last where cigarette advertising was openly displayed on a Formula One car, that being the Marlboro sponsorship of Ferrari.

 The livery featured significantly less white than in previous years.
 The cars, driven by Felipe Massa and Kimi Räikkönen, raced with the numbers 5 and 6 respectively as the team finished second in the 2006 Constructors' Championship.
 Ordinarily, this would mean numbers 3 and 4 for the following season but owing to World Champion Fernando Alonso changing teams to McLaren, Renault received these numbers as Fernando Alonso took his number 1 (and thus, number 2) to his new team.

-At the Monaco Grand Prix, Ferrari changed the colour of their cars from Marlboro (light) red to Rosso corsa (racing) red, and kept it for the duration of the season.
+At the Monaco Grand Prix, Ferrari changed the colour of their cars from Rosso Scuderia (light red) to Nuovo Rosso Scuderia (a darker shade), and kept it for the remainder of the season.

 Martini returned for the second year with the team, however the logo was blocked out in France due to alcohol advertising being outlawed there.